Programs : Brochure

 The Gilman Scholarship Program offers awards for undergraduate study abroad and was established by the International Academic Opportunity Act of 2000.
 This scholarship provides awards for U.S. undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study abroad programs worldwide.

 This is a scholarship for study abroad to almost any country for undergraduate students of any major up to $8000.

 Important: Pre-Application Instructions

 This pre-application should be completed in addition to your official Gilman Scholarship application.
-This pre-application is intended as a way for KSU students to work with the Study Abroad Office and the Nationally Competitive Scholarships Office to ensure that students' applications for the Gilman Scholarship are as competitive as possible.
+This pre-application is intended as a way for KSU students to work with Education Abroad and the Nationally Competitive Scholarships Office to ensure that students' applications for the Gilman Scholarship are as competitive as possible.